unoplatform/uno/doc/articles/features/svg.md

 # Using SVG images

-Uno Platform supports using vector SVG graphics inside of your cross-platform applications using the `Uno.WinUI.Svg` (or `Uno.UI.Svg`) NuGet package.
+Uno Platform supports using vector SVG graphics inside of your cross-platform applications, using the `SvgImageSource` class.
+SVG Images can also be used through [`UnoImage` with Resizetizer](xref:xref:Uno.Resizetizer.GettingStarted).

 ![Uno SVG sample](../Assets/features/svg/heliocentric.png)